| CAS (Single) | 80-56-8 |

 Citation hooks: FlavScents; peer-reviewed sensory literature

-Alpha-pinene is widely found in nature, predominantly in coniferous trees such as pines, spruces, and firs.
-It is a major component of turpentine oil and is also present in rosemary, eucalyptus, and other aromatic plants.
-Alpha-pinene is biosynthesized in plants via the mevalonate pathway, which is part of the larger terpenoid biosynthesis pathway.
-Its natural occurrence and formation make it a candidate for "natural flavor" or "natural fragrance" designations.
+Alpha-pinene is naturally found in the oils of many coniferous trees, particularly pines.
+It is a major component of turpentine and is also present in rosemary, eucalyptus, and other aromatic plants.
+Alpha-pinene is biosynthesized in plants via the mevalonate pathway, where it is derived from geranyl pyrophosphate.
+Its presence in essential oils contributes to the designation of these oils as "natural flavors" or "natural fragrances," depending on the context of use.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs

-Alpha-pinene is used in a variety of flavor applications, including mint, citrus, and herbal profiles.
-It serves as a functional component to enhance freshness and complexity.
-Typical use levels in finished food or beverage products range from 0.1 to 20 ppm, depending on the desired intensity and the specific application.
-It is relatively stable under normal conditions but can oxidize when exposed to air, which may alter its flavor profile.
+In flavor applications, alpha-pinene is used to impart a fresh, pine-like note, often in conjunction with other terpenes to create complex, natural profiles.
+It is commonly used in mint, citrus, and herbal flavors.
+Typical use levels in finished food or beverage products range from 0.1 to 20 ppm, depending on the desired intensity and the complexity of the flavor system.
+Alpha-pinene is relatively stable under normal processing conditions but can be prone to oxidation, which may alter its sensory characteristics.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature

-In fragrances, alpha-pinene is utilized across multiple fragrance families, including fougère, woody, and citrus.
-It acts as a modifier and impact note, providing a fresh, uplifting top note.
-Typical concentration ranges in fragrance formulations are from trace amounts up to 5%, depending on the desired effect.
-Its volatility classifies it as a top note, contributing to the initial impression of a fragrance.
+Alpha-pinene is utilized in a variety of fragrance families, including woody, fresh, and herbal compositions.
+It serves as a top note, providing freshness and lift to the fragrance.
+Typical concentration ranges in fragrance formulations vary from trace amounts to several percent, depending on the desired effect.
+Its volatility makes it suitable for top note applications, where it contributes to the initial impression of the fragrance.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts